-affiliated STA: A station (STA), which can be an access point (AP) STA or non-access point (non-AP) STA, …
+affiliated station (STA): [affiliated STA] A STA, which can be an access point (AP) or non-access point (non-AP) STA (non-AP STA), …

 (Reason: Need to expand acronyms within the definition terms.
 AP is a STA.
 Use the full acronym ‘non-AP STA’.)